PLEASE READ THIS CAREFULLY

 Further information on each of the Awards categories is available at www.godolphinUSawards.com

 3. How to Nominate.
-Nominations commence May 7, 2018, and close at 5:00 pm (EST) on August 1, 2017.
-Nominations received after 5:00 pm (EST) on August 15, 2018, will not be accepted.
+Nominations commence July 15th, 2019.
+Nominations received after July 15th will not be accepted.
 Self-nominees must provide two references in support of the nomination.
 Third party nominators must supply one reference (other than the nominator) for the nomination.
 All nominations must be submitted on the official Awards nomination form, and sent by email to: email@example.com

 or by United States mail addressed to:

 Lexington, Ky 40504

 or by submitting online via the following website: www.godolphinUSawards.com.